matijakolaric-com/django-music-publisher/docs/manual_royaltycalculations.rst

 Outgoing format is a CSV file.
 It has all the columns of the incoming file.
 Each incoming row will be copied for every participant who shares in distribution.
 Additional data will be provided in additional columns at the end.

+If no matching work is found, the original row is still copied, and an error is shown in ``Interested party`` column.

 Additional columns depend on the used algorithm.